← All varieties

 Uses

-Excellent as a baking pear at all times.
-In favorable soils and seasons, a very excellent dessert pear.
-Valued for its long keeping, large size, and immense productiveness.
+At all times an excellence as a baking pear.
+In favorable soils and seasons, it is a very excellent dessert pear.
+The fruit is noted for its large size, immense productiveness of the tree, and superior keeping quality.

 Other